Maybe you’ve heard of Fargo from the movie or TV series, but you’ve never actually visited the real place.

 It’s also worth wandering up Downtown Fargo’s main drag, Broadway, and stopping in the multitude of shops along the way.

-Ones to note for cute gifts and souvenirs are STABO for Scandinavian-inspired goods, O’Day Cache for jewelry and great gift items, Unglued for things all made by local artists, and Zandbroz Variety for everything from books to scented soaps to coffee mugs to wrapping paper.
+Others to note for cute gifts and souvenirs are O’Day Cache for jewelry and great gift items, Unglued for things all made by local artists, and Zandbroz Variety for everything from books to scented soaps to coffee mugs to wrapping paper.

 Broadway N, Fargo